 Many Americans have razor-thin margins between their income and expenses.
 The slightest shift in one or the other can have costly repercussions.
 In 2020, roughly 70% of Americans said that it would be difficult for them to pay their bills if their paycheck was late by a week.
 When your finances are out of balance like that, debt is often the only thing that can save you, at least temporarily.
 However, not every lender is dependable.
 Is First Day Loan one of those that you can trust, or would you be better off with another provider?
-If you’re looking for the answer to those questions, read this First Day Loan review.
+If you’re looking for the answer to those questions, read on.

 What is First Day Loan?

 First Day Loan is a short-term installment lender.
 They only operate online, so borrowers can’t go into a storefront to do business with them.
 They cater primarily to people struggling with financial emergencies that can’t use traditional banking routes because of their poor credit scores.

 For example, First Day Loan claims to be best for people who have found that they need to avoid “late fees, utility reconnect fees, and bank overdraft charges.”
 These can all be extremely expensive when viewed as an annualized rate.
 First Day Loan uses that to justify their prices.

 As they state multiple times on their site, “These loans are not intended to meet long-term financial needs.”
 Borrowers who are facing anything other than an emergency shouldn’t bother even considering them.

 First Day Loan is technically located in South Dakota, but they don’t have a license from the state.
 They operate from the reservation of a sovereign Native American tribe and consider themselves an extension of the group.